Eschricht/artivue/docs/guide/composables/use-theme-layer.md

   className,
   // A computed which tells if the current theme is dark or not isDark,
-  // The current theme variables (ComputedRef) theme,
+  // The current theme configuration theme,
+  // The current generated full theme configuration generatedTheme
 } = useThemeLayer()
 </script>